fyngyrz/soyacro/README.md

 `acrobase.txt` file and add terms, and you should, as you find yourself using them.
 You might keep an eye on the one in the project, as I seem to be adding to it regularly.
 Better yet, submit your additions here as a pull request, and we all win.

+#### Fixed Expansions

-Here's the format for a line to do that, where [] indicates optional:
+Here's the format for a line to submit a fixed expansion, where [] brackets indicate optional content:

 > term,[replacement],expansion[|expansion]

-You can produce output that is comprised more than just all-caps and/or numbers by using the second field, the optional replacement.
-The only restrictions are that there can be no actual commas in the replacement
-\(you can use &amp;#44; if you need a comma, just not an actual comma character\), and that there be no non-ASCII characters.
+You can produce output that is comprised more than just all-caps and/or numbers for fixed terms by using the second field, the optional replacement.
+The only restrictions are that there can be no actual commas in the replacement \(you can use &amp;#44; if you need a comma, just not an actual comma character\), and that there be no non-ASCII characters.
 So, for instance, this line in the `acrobase.txt` file...

 > `TLDR,TL;DR:,Too Long, Didn't Read`